Araneta City: Hotels

 The complex currently houses five hotels, wherein two of the hotels are owned by Araneta Hotels Inc., in partnership with Accor Hotels.
-One of these hotels is the Novotel Manila Araneta City, which opened its doors in 2015.
-The Araneta Group is also set to open its second hotel in the area in 2023, with the opening of the Ibis Styles Araneta City.
+The two hotels are the Novotel Manila Araneta City, which opened its doors in 2015, and the Ibis Styles Araneta City, which opened in 2025.
 Meanwhile, three hotels in the area are owned by different companies, such as Cheers Hotel, located along EDSA, Hotel Dreamworld, which is formerly occupied by Eurotel, and Eurotel, which occupies the first seven floors of the Vivaldi Residences Cubao, serve as the budget hotel component within the complex.